SAKSHAM-flutter/flutter_mvc/README.md

 Code Generation This project uses code generation using built_value for generating code related to json serialization/deserialization.
 The generated part files are put in .gitignore.
 So in order to generate those files run the following command:
-#flutter pub run build_runner build --delete-conflicting-outputs
+#dart run build_runner build --delete-conflicting-outputs

 #Api:- maintain these response on each scenario:-
 1.)
 ResponseCode key which is int type like:- 200,201,204;